Consumed in moderation, this ingredient can benefit your health and help fight infection...

 A note on coconut water...

-Coconuts are highly nutritious and rich in fibre, vitamins C, E, B1, B3, B5 and B6 and minerals including iron, selenium, sodium, calcium, magnesium and phosphorous.
+Coconut flesh is highly nutritious and rich in fibre, vitamins C, E, B1, B3, B5 and B6 and minerals including iron, selenium, sodium, calcium, magnesium and phosphorous.
+However, the coconut milk available to us in the UK is typically canned and potentially lacking in many of these valuable micronutrients.
 Unlike cow's milk, coconut milk is lactose free so can be used as a milk substitute by those with lactose intolerance.
 It is a popular choice with vegans and makes a great base for smoothies, milkshakes or as a dairy alternative in baking.

 MCFAs are rapidly metabolised into energy in the liver.
 It is thought that unlike other saturated fats, MCFAs are used up more quickly by the body and are less likely to be stored as fat.
 Research is mixed but recent studies are suggesting that the fats from coconut may not have such a detrimental effect on blood lipids and cardiovascular health as once thought.

 How to select and store